 DOE allows researchers to conduct studies in their school system, however, research activities must not compromise the privacy of their students and their families, or disrupt the work of students, staff, and educators.
 All research proposals must meet professional standards for the treatment of human subjects, research design, and ethical practices, and additionally must have relevance for the NYC public school system.

-The IRB protocols on file between the two institutions (TC IRB and NYC DOE IRB) must be identical.
+The participant materials on file between the two institutions (TC IRB and NYC DOE IRB) must be identical.
 In other words, a modification to TC IRB should be submitted to reflect the requested revisions made by NYC DOE IRB to make both IRB protocols identical.
+Updates to the TC IRB application should also be made to reflect changes to the research protocol.
 Click this link How to Submit a Modification, Continuing Review, Adverse Event, and Deviation to learn how to modify an already approved TC IRB protocol.

 Researchers should consult the DOE IRB’s website for the latest policy updates and submission guidelines.